-Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters, except for Gold Coast waters.
+Maritime Safety Queensland is responsible for the management and regulation of buoy moorings in Queensland waters, except for Gold Coast waters.

 The Gold Coast Waterways Authority is responsible for buoy moorings in Gold Coast waterways.
 For further information visit the Gold Coast Waterways Authority website or contact the office at (07) 5539 7350 or email@example.com.

 Buoy moorings are an accepted means of securing ships, providing an alternative to methods like mooring and anchoring.
-A buoy mooring is attached to the seabed, and consists of a device to which a system of ropes, cables or chains is attached for the purpose of mooring a ship.
-This is attached to a float or buoy on the surface to mark the location of the structure.
+A buoy mooring is on or in the seabed with ropes, cables or chains connecting it to a float or buoy on the surface to mark the location of the ship.